Share Market News

 GIFT Nifty:

-GIFT Nifty September 2025 futures were trading with a cut of 0.50 points higher in early trade, suggesting a flat opening for the Nifty 50.
+GIFT Nifty September 2025 futures were trading with a cut of 10.00 points (or 0.04%) in early trade, indicating a possible flat start to the Nifty 50 today.

 Institutional Flows: